Ex-World Cup ski champion Carlo Janka retires due to injury - WHIZ News

 “I am happy that I have these three, four very good years at the beginning.
 The rest was a little bit of a fight, but no regrets at all.”

-Janka returned to Wengen this week aiming to overcome chronic back pains and make his World Cup season debut.
+Janka has returned to Wengen this week to overcome chronic back pains and compete in his first World Cup races this season, which will also be his last.

-After completing both downhill training runs, he called an end to a career that included 11 World Cup race wins, that Olympic title, and a gold medal at the 2009 world championships, also in giant slalom.
+He completed training runs to be eligible for downhills on Friday and Saturday which will mark the end of a career that included 11 World Cup race wins, that Olympic title, and a gold medal at the 2009 world championships, also in giant slalom.

 Janka was nicknamed “Iceman” by teammates for his low-key personality and typically calm post-race celebrations.